-I’m not about to let a holiday season slip by without sharing a recipe for the bacon-lover in your life.
-Admit it, you all know someone who is obsessed with bacon – why else would we mass produce bacon bandages, bacon toothpaste, bacon socks, and for all those bacon-pizza-cat-lovers: THIS?
-I’m actually not sure who the target consumer is for all that bacon paraphernalia (except maybe that last one – *coughtylercough*), but for these bacon fat cookies?
-Trust me – you don’t have to be bacon-crazy to want these chewy salted bacon fat ginger molasses cookies in your belly asap.
+I'm not about to let a holiday season slip by without sharing a recipe for the bacon-lover in your life.
+Admit it, you all know someone who is obsessed with bacon - why else would we mass produce bacon bandages, bacon toothpaste, and bacon socks.
+I'm actually not sure who the target consumer is for all that bacon paraphernalia (except maybe that last one - *coughtylercough*), but for these bacon fat cookies?
+Trust me - you don't have to be bacon-crazy to want these chewy salted bacon fat ginger molasses cookies in your belly asap.

 I first made these bacon fat cookies last Christmas as a gift for Tyler (my bacon-lover) along with some homemade maple bacon fat caramels, but didn't get it together in time to share them with you for the holidays.
 And I've been dreaming about them ever since...and collecting a jar of bacon fat in anticipation of more bacon fat baking this year.

 Some people collect rocks or stamps, but me?
 I collect bacon fat.
 You?

 For the base recipe, I slightly adapted Alanna's ginger molasses cookies and then subbed in half of the butter for pure bacon fat goodness (how many times can I say bacon fat in a single post?).
 I'm pretty sure this means you can (and probably should) sub bacon fat for butter in any cookie recipe ever, but bacon fat was meant for these ginger molasses cookies.